Yellow fever: Signs and symptoms

 Among those who develop jaundice, the fatality rate is 20 to 50%, while the overall fatality rate is about 3 to 7.5%.
-Severe cases may have a mortality greater than 50%.
+Severe cases may have a mortality rate greater than 50%.

-Surviving the infection provides lifelong immunity, and normally results in no permanent organ damage.
+Surviving the infection provides lifelong immunity, generally with no permanent organ damage.

 Complication

 Yellow fever can lead to death for 20% to 50% of those who develop severe disease.
 Jaundice, fatigue, heart rhythm problems, seizures and internal bleeding may also appear as complications of yellow fever during recovery time.